Nathan Hale High School

 How can I get help with completing financial aid forms?

-• Virtual Financial aid filing events to assist students and parents/guardians with completing financial aid forms will be offered throughout October and November.
-A complete list of these events is available here.
+• Financial aid filing events to assist students and parents/guardians with completing financial aid forms will be offered.
+Hale students and families check the Daily Bulletin or Friday Message for any upcoming events.

 • Additionally, schools will be providing financial aid advising day lessons to seniors throughout October and November.